Goodwin - The Role of Equity in Law Firm Diversity Efforts.

 Chambers Associate: How have you been raising awareness of the concept of equity in the diversity space?
 Which approaches/channels have been most effective at conveying the role of equity to the broader firm and beyond?

-Yakiry Adal: We’ve been raising awareness of the need to focus on equity through data and through sharing the lived experience of our underrepresented communities.
+Yakiry Adal: We’ve been raising awareness of the need to focus on equity through data and by sharing the lived experience of our underrepresented communities.
 Many have solely leaned on data to determine whether a DEI initiative in an organization has been successful, but that’s only part of the picture.

 Chambers Associate: Has this shift in focus to equity been mirrored by other businesses or clients?
 Has it led to any collaborations or initiatives to strengthen the message of/emphasis on equity in the corporate space?